fhctyw/AIC/README.md

-# Academic project for Ansible
+# Academic project for Administrate of Information Systems

-made by Lisnychuk Arsen
+This is an academic project for AIS.